 Taskade Internal Communication Tip #3 🐑

 Want to create a team newsletter but don’t want to give up control completely?
-Taskde comes with a several user roles/permissions you can assign or revoke depending on the situation.
+Taskade comes with several user roles/permissions you can assign or revoke depending on the situation.

 Here’s a video explaining how hierarchies work across Taskade projects and workspaces.
 If you’re interested in team-management features, skip the intro and jump over to 3:50 (you’re welcome).